U.S.–Afghanistan Strategic Partnership Agreement: Signing of SADCA

 A base in Jalalabad, in eastern Afghanistan, could also remain a launching point for armed drone missions in Afghanistan and across the border in Pakistan.
 The agreement also prevents U.S. military personnel from being prosecuted under Afghan laws for any crimes they may commit; instead, the United States has jurisdiction over any criminal proceedings or disciplinary action involving its troops inside the country.
 The provision does not apply to civilian contractors.
 The 9,800 American troops are "expect[ed to] be cut in half by 2016", with American forces thereafter based only in Kabul and at Bagram air base.
 By the end of 2017, the U.S. force is to be further reduced in size to what U.S. officials have called a "normal" military advisory component at the U.S. Embassy in Kabul, most likely numbering several hundred.

 Termination

 The BSA went into force on 1 January 2015 and was said to remain in force "until the end of 2024 and beyond".
-However, the Trump administration terminated the agreement in February 2020 with the signing of the Doha Agreement (Agreement for Bringing Peace to Afghanistan between the Islamic Emirate of Afghanistan which is not recognized by the United States as a state and is known as the Taliban and the United States of America) with the Taliban, and the resulting Withdrawal of United States troops from Afghanistan (2020–2021) and concurrent 2021 Taliban offensive during the Biden administration.
+However, the Trump administration terminated the agreement in February 2020 with the signing of the Doha Agreement (Agreement for Bringing Peace to Afghanistan between the Islamic Emirate of Afghanistan which is not recognized by the United States as a state and is known as the Taliban and the United States of America) with the Taliban, and the resulting withdrawal of U.S. troops from Afghanistan and concurrent 2021 Taliban offensive during the Biden administration.